• Skip to main content

 Plain, unsweetened yogurt is one of a salad maker’s best friends.
 This stuff provides your body with a juicy heap of probiotics.
 This term refers to the live bacteria that inhabit your intestines and help you digest.
 Over time, your innate supply depletes from poor diet choices or antibiotic or alcohol use, but eating probiotic-rich foods can replenish your gut’s stash.

-Best of all, plain yogurt makes the ideal base for creamy salad dressings.
+Simply put, plain yogurt is the ideal base for creamy salad dressings.
 Here’s a great simple recipe:

 ● 1 tablespoon plain, unflavored Greek yogurt